grasela/portfolio/README.md

 ### FINAL PRODUCT ###

-I am overall quite happy with the final result despite being aware of certain reponsivness issues on certain browsers models.
+I am overall  happy with the final result despite of certain reponsivness issues on certain browsers models.

-It does work on most mobile and tablets which make it very versitile.
+It does work on most mobile and tablets which makes it very versitile.

 I have noticed that the background image repeat decided to end on some Chrome versions.

 I do think that the website clear and easy to read and my minimalist approach will get my brand accross.

+I will continue working on the content adding "projects" site which will include my actual work.
+At this stage visitors can view my work on GitHub and CodePen.